Arizona Culture Workshop

 School of Sociology’s Inequality Workshop serves graduate students and faculty in the School of Sociology and across campus in the process of developing research papers and grant proposals related to inequalities of race, class, and gender.
 The workshop meets approximately once a month throughout the academic year to discuss a paper-in-progress related broadly to the theme of inequality.
 A discussant initiates the workshop discussion by providing the initial feedback for the author’s paper.
 The Inequality Workshop invites all members of the school to attend each workshop and to provide feedback on the paper presented.
 Past workshops have helped to develop Master’s theses and dissertation chapters, and to prepare articles for submission to scholarly journals.

 The School of Sociology hosts a brown bag lunch series of talks every Friday of the Fall and Spring and semesters.
 Guest speakers are drawn from other University of Arizona departments and from Sociology departments around the country.
 Speakers focus on recent research, although the focus of research highlighted in the talks varies broadly to engage diverse sociological interests.
 Talks are held at Noon in Social Sciences Room 415.
 Speakers take a short break during Q&A just before 1:00pm to excuse those that have engagements at 1:00p.
 Discussion then continues until approximately 1:15p.
-You can find a list of current talks on our Google Brownbag Calendar or by downloading the latest PDF flyer for the semester. **Google calendar users can subscribe to the Brownbag Calendar by clicking here and following the instructions provided.
+You can find a list of current talks on our Google Brownbag Calendar. **Google calendar users can subscribe to the Brownbag Calendar by clicking here and following the instructions provided.